-In this post, you’ll learn how to engage and train your team so they can, in turn, educate and offer your business’s solution in a way that’s effective, compelling, and keeps your customers coming back.
+In this post, you’ll learn how to engage and train your team so they can, in turn, interact and offer your business’s solution in a way that’s effective, compelling, and keeps your customers coming back.

 Why They’re the Hero